pandoc-scholar/pandoc-scholar/README.md

 document converter, version 2.10.
 See the pandoc website for [installation instructions](http://pandoc.org/installing.html) and suggestions for LaTeX packages, which we use for PDF generation.
 For now pandoc 2.11 (the latest release) is not yet supported, because the new citation handling in pandoc 2.11 will need further adjustments to the project.
-For those who already using pandoc 2.11 there is a workarounds, which can get the main process running (at least pdf, docx and odt output is generated).
-See #47
+For those who already using pandoc 2.11 there is a workarounds, which can get the main process running (at least pdf, docx and odt output is generated): Adjust the file *pandoc-options.inc.mk* on line 4 to the following `PANDOC_CITEPROC ?= --citeproc` and on line 20 to `PANDOC_WRITER_OPTIONS += $(PANDOC_CITEPROC)`

 Installation
 ------------